tonyxwz/pyADAPT/README.md

 2. Read Dissertation chapter 2 analysis and write an analysis routine
 3. read least squares optimization on wikipedia and differential equations on Julia Diffeq's documentation (improve writing and documentation)
 4. Parameter sensitivity analysis
-5. development on the `pyADAPT` package
+5. core `pyADAPT` package
     - the `k3` parameter of toy model (see the matlab results)
     - the SBML format support
         - this is to support trehalose model
+        - just converter
     - TODOs in the source code
     - plotting and profiling
+6. trehalose model comparison with classical approach
-6. finish CLI functions. in functional programming fashion.
+7. finish CLI functions. in functional programming fashion.
     - convert, analysis
     <!-- https://cookiecutter.readthedocs.io/en/1.7.0/first_steps.html -->
     - maybe just leave the templating work to [cookiecutter](https://github.com/cookiecutter/cookiecutter).

-## Let's split: What should be OOP and what should be functional?

-This is a really simple project so please don't bother writing everything in OOP fashion which is unnecessary and tedious.

-## Writing plans

-The development has been halted due to a lack of motivation.
-Now I have a view of reproducing every case in the 2013 case.
-However, the problem is that only reproducing and showing result is not good enough as a master thesis.
+8. write in Cython to speed up the ode solver.